 The originating units would use the 25% indirect costs as seed money for purposes such as conducting early feasibility studies; preparing proposals for competitive grants and awards; providing carry-over funding to research teams so there is greater continuity from one external grant to another; supporting the work of young researchers pending their ability to attract external funding; paying for capital equipment and space to allow for expansion of an institution's research capabilities; supplementing research budgets with additional funds for the direct costs of conducting research; and providing matching funds required by some federal agencies.

-The Office of Sponsored and Academic Programs Support would use the 25% indirect costs for such expenses as providing support for the preparation of proposals for competitive grants and awards; arranging for program officer conferences, securing copies of funded proposals at the principal investigator's request; and holding workshops to develop the abilities of faculty and staff to prepare proposals.
+The Office of Sponsored Programs would use the 25% indirect costs for such expenses as providing support for the preparation of proposals for competitive grants and awards; arranging for program officer conferences, securing copies of funded proposals at the principal investigator's request; and holding workshops to develop the abilities of faculty and staff to prepare proposals.

 Indirect costs are defined by OMB Circular A–21 which provides principles for determining costs applicable to grants, contracts, and other agreements with educational institutions.
 A review of the current language is appropriate as there have been significant changes to this Circular.
 For example, the indirect cost rate has been divided into separate facilities and administrative rate components, with the administrative rate capped at 26%.